-There are two key documents which are required as part of the submission process for consideration of Phase 2 funding for the 5 x 2013 Research Centres; a Progress Report and a proposal for Phase 2 funding.
+There are three key documents which are required as part of the submission process for consideration of Phase 2 funding for the 5 x 2016 Research Centres; a Progress Report and a Proposal for Phase 2 funding and a Centre Cost Share document.
 The template for the Progress Report is provided in this Appendix C.